The Latest App Builder Product Release is available FREE for Beta Users

 The primary purposes of hackathons are:

-Because time limitation assumes the result won't be perfect, it gives participants the freedom to try new things imperfectly.
+Since the hackathon duration is extremely limited, no one assumes the result will be perfect.
+And this gives participants the freedom to try new things imperfectly.
 But most importantly, it is an opportunity to grow for everyone involved.

 A typical hackathon will start on Friday afternoon.
 The event theme gets presented, and teams get formed.
 Coding work usually runs from Saturday morning to Sunday evening.
 Then come presentations and the declaration of winners.

-But let's expand on each of the steps, so you can get a deeper understanding of what you can expect.
+But let's expand on each of the steps, so you can better understand what you can expect.

 Hackathon Opening Ceremony

-You'll have to go through initial registration when you arrive at the venue (in-person or virtual) on Friday afternoon.
+You'll have to complete initial registration when you arrive at the venue (in-person or virtual) on Friday afternoon.
 Usually, you already registered beforehand online, so this will be just checking in.

 Then the official part of the hackathon will start.
 There will be presentations and an introduction to the hackathon theme.
-Sometimes the competition is more open-ended, but you will generally get some direction.
+There are times that the competition is more open-ended, but you will still get some direction.

 The Main Hackathon Event

 From Saturday morning to Sunday evening is the main hackathon event.
-Here you will finalize your product idea in discussion with your teammates and start building.
+Here you will finalize your product idea with your teammates and start building.

 This is the most exciting part of the entire hackathon, where you have a continuous loop between ideas, building, and feedback.
 This is where developers, designers, marketers, and domain experts share their best ideas and knowledge to iterate through the product quickly.